Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Introduction

-In Sec.~\ref{subsec:H4}, we demonstrate the application of NRE to a quantum chemistry problem—measuring the ground-state energy of the $\mathrm{H}_4$ molecule.
-Despite the noise reduces the measured energy by 70\% from its noiseless value—due to the high circuit depth and the consideration of observables with weights up to 6—NRE successfully restores the ideal value with high accuracy.
-Finally, in Sec.~\ref{subsec:SO}, we analyze the sampling overhead of NRE in more detail via numerical simulations and compare it with ZNE and the method proposed by \ocite{Urbanek_2021}.
-Consistent with the experimental observations, we find that employing the $\mathcal{B} - \mathcal{D}$ correlation not only improves that accuracy of the baseline estimation, but also reduces its sampling overhead.
+In Sec.~\ref{sec:H4}, we apply NRE to a quantum chemistry problem by estimating the ground-state energy of the $\mathrm{H}_4$ molecule.
+Despite strong noise effects arising from deep circuits and high-weight observables, NRE restores the estimated energy close to the ideal value.
+Finally, in Sec.~\ref{subsec:SO}, we analyze the sampling overhead of NRE via numerical simulations and compare it with ZNE and the method proposed by Urbanek \textit{et al.}.
+Consistent with the experimental observations, exploiting the $|\mathcal{B}_{\mathrm{b\text{-}NRE}}|$–$\mathcal{D}$ relationship enables improved estimator accuracy while maintaining moderate sampling overhead.

-This work establishes NRE as an accurate, noise-agnostic approach that overcomes the shortcomings of well-established techniques benchmarked in this study.
-Unlike standard ZNE, we show that NRE can tolerate inaccuracies in noise scaling.
-Additionally, the strong $\mathcal{B} - \mathcal{D}$ correlation enables linear regression to serve as an effective fitting method.
-Unlike CDR and vnCDR, which require a large number of training circuits for each target circuit, NRE requires only a single noise-canceling circuit per target circuit.
-Furthermore, leveraging the $\mathcal{B} - \mathcal{D}$ correlation and taking the limit $\mathcal{D} \to 0$ effectively address the noise-scaling mismatch between the target and noise-canceling circuits.
-Finally, in contrast to the method proposed by \cite{Urbanek_2021}, NRE does not rely on assumptions about a dominant noise source, such as depolarizing noise.
-Moreover, employing the $\mathcal{B} - \mathcal{D}$ correlation significantly reduces the sampling overhead compared to this method.
+Taken together, these results demonstrate that NRE provides a practical noise-agnostic error mitigation framework that overcomes several limitations of existing techniques.
+Unlike standard ZNE, NRE tolerates inaccuracies in noise scaling.
+Unlike CDR and vnCDR, which require large sets of training circuits, NRE requires only a single noise-canceling circuit per target circuit.
+Furthermore, extrapolation to the $\mathcal{D}\to0$ limit reduces the effect of mismatches between the noise responses of the target and noise-canceling circuits.
+More broadly, the connection between normalized dispersion and residual-bias magnitude uncovered in this work suggests that statistical diagnostics derived from measurement data can guide error mitigation strategies on noisy quantum devices.

-We conclude this paper in Sec.~\ref{sec:conclusion} by outlining potential future research directions and discussing how integrating NRE with additional noise-reduction techniques could further bridge the gap toward practical quantum computations.